chris-backes/employee-tracker/README.md

 Christopher Backes

-Comments about bugs and and improvements should be directed to the issues of te repo on GitHub.
+Comments about bugs and and improvements should be directed to the issues of the repo on GitHub.

 Github: [chris-backes](https://github.com/chris-backes/)